-From where to start and what to consider in the design stages such as zoning, to beautiful open plan kitchen ideas to help inspire your decor scheme and the style of your space, budgeting and employing the right people for the job, we're going to take you through everything from A-Z. This expert guide has all the vital information that you need to make your open plan kitchen a true success.
+From where to start and what to consider in the design stages such as zoning, to decor ideas that will show you just how gorgeous open plan can be, plus practical tips on budgeting and employing the right people for the job.
+Yep, we're going to take you through everything from A–Z, so just keep on reading...

 For more expert kitchen ideas and advice, you can look to our feature.

 So what exactly is an open plan kitchen?

 Open plan kitchens are one of the most sought after features of a modern family home, thanks to their light, spacious and versatile design.
 They usually combine the kitchen and dining area of a home, while you can also include a lounge setting as part of yours.
 They are in fact completely versatile which is, quite frankly, the reason why we love them so.

 And how do you create an open plan kitchen?

 The first step, when it comes to designing an open plan kitchen, is considering the layout of the kitchen and how it functions with the rest of the zones of an open-plan arrangement is vital, especially if you're thinking about creating a practical family kitchen, which needs careful planning.

 We have plenty of tips on how to create a family kitchen, should you need them.